 How Parliament Works

-The only time that Parliament is presided by the President of Singapore is at the Opening and on this occasion, the Head of State will outline the challenges ahead for the new government.
+The only time that Parliament is presided by the President of Singapore is at the Opening of Parliament, and on this occasion, the Head of State will outline the challenges ahead for the new government.

 The other sessions of Parliament are presided by the Speaker who enforces the rules for the orderly conduct of parliamentary business as prescribed in the Standing Orders of Parliament.